not9ahmed/ml-specialization/supervised-ml/week-3/overfitting-problem.md

 #### Option 3: Regularization
 **Reduce the size of parameters**

-Encourage the learning algorithm to shrink the parameters value swithout demanding the parameters to be set 0.
+Encourages the learning algorithm to shrink the parameters value swithout demanding the parameters to be set 0.

-Keepss all the features, but prevent the features from having overly large effect.
+Keeps all the features, but prevent the features from having overly large effect.

 Smaller $w_{j}$ paramater $w_{1} \dotso w_{n}$